OrkaJS

 A specialized parser for comma-separated lists.
 Simpler than CSVParser when you just need a flat list of values.
 Supports deduplication and automatic trimming.

-import { CommaSeparatedListParser } from 'orkajs/parsers/comma-separated-list';
+import { CommaSeparatedListParser } from '@orka-js/tools';

 const parser = new CommaSeparatedListParser({

-trim: true, // Remove whitespace (default: true)
+trim: true, // Remove whitespace

-removeDuplicates: false // Keep duplicates (default: false)
+removeDuplicates: false // Keep duplicates

 });